ld4lt/linguistic-annotation/survey/required-features.md

-# Necessary features
+# Required features

-List of identified unsupported use cases in NIF and/or Web Annotation, still incomplete
+Feature requests for a LLOD-compliant vocabulary for linguistic annotations on the web (includes current NIF/WebAnnotation/LAF features, unsupported use cases in NIF and/or Web Annotation, and prospective use cases)

+List will be used to compile a compliancy table for NIF, Web Annotation and other vocabularies.

 ## LLOD compliancy